Xzeryn/Elastic-Stack-Docker/README.md

 ##
 #### examples.yml
+- Machine Learning Node (`ml01`): Provides a dediated machine learning node to the cluster (default size is 8GB ram to allow for install of ELSER model)
 - Metricbeat (`metricbeat01`): Provides stack monitoring in Kibana for Elasticsearch, Kibana, Logstash and Docker
 - Filebeat (`filebeat01`): Provides the ability to ingest .log files into the cluster through the `/filebeat_ingest_data/` folder
 - Logstash (`logstash01`): Provides the ability to test logstash and ingest data into the cluster through the `/logstash_ingest_data/` folder